akgondber/what-figure-drawn-game-cli/readme.md

 ```
 $ what-figure-drawn-game-cli --help

-  CLI game where you need to find out which figure was drawn by marker
+CLI game where you need to figure out a shape whose outline is being drawn with a marker, the previous mark of which is erased

   Usage
     $ what-figure-drawn-game-cli

   Options
     --fullscren  Whether to use fullscreen mode

   Examples
     $ what-figure-drawn-game-cli